 - Latest version of xCode installed in Mac machine.

 - Windows 8.1 or higher OS on Windows machine.

-- Any edition of Visual Studio 2015 on Windows machine along with Xamarin & Visual Studio android emulators (both of these are part of Visual Studio 2015 setup, select ‘Custom’ option while installing)
+- Any edition of Visual Studio 2017 on Windows machine along with Xamarin & Visual Studio android emulators (both of these are part of Visual Studio 2017 setup, select ‘Mobile Development using C#’ option while installing)

 - Must Have Good Understanding of C#/.NET Programming Concepts

 - Must Have Good Understanding of OOPS Concepts